Siouxland Forecast: Mar. 08, 2020

 Tonight we will continue to see that increase in cloud coverage with some overnight showers on the way as we fall to a low of 34 by tomorrow morning with winds staying breezy.

-As always, tune into KCAU 9 News tonight at 5:30 and 10:00 p.m. to see when we will see showers throughout this week.
+As always, tune into KCAU 9 News tonight at 10:00 p.m. to see when we will see showers throughout this week.